 Ethics Policy: The Board of Directors provides expertise, guidance and operational support to C-HIT, but has no control or input into editorial decision-making.

 Marie K. Shanahan’s interest in the possibilities of interactive media led her away from an early career as a print journalist to the digital side of news.
 After five years as a newspaper reporter, she spent the next decade as a digital news producer and online editor at The Hartford Courant.
 Her online roles involved expanding the presentation of all facets of news content on the Courant’s websites, training the newsroom in best practices of online journalism and building audiences with social networking tools.
 In July 2010, Shanahan joined AOL/Patch.com as a Regional Editor.
-In August 2011, she was appointed to the journalism faculty at the University of Connecticut.
+In August 2011, she was appointed to the journalism faculty at the University of Connecticut and granted tenure as an associate professor in 2018.
 Her research focuses on the intersection of journalism, technology and free speech/anonymous online speech, as well as online media ethics and emerging digital newsgathering and storytelling techniques.
 Shanahan holds a bachelor’s degree in journalism and history from UConn and a master’s degree in Interactive Communications from Quinnipiac University.

 Rich Hanley is an associate professor of Journalism and the graduate program director of Journalism in the School of Communications at Quinnipiac University, in Hamden, Connecticut.
 Hanley has worked for more than 25 years as a journalist, writer, professor and documentary film producer, including a stint at Time magazine, among others.
 He has received seven Emmy nominations for his work in television.
 At Quinnipiac, where he has been a faculty member since 2001, Hanley played an instrumental role in elevating the graduate Journalism program to national prominence with a focus on multimedia journalism and in transforming the Interactive Media graduate program into one of the most innovative and largest of its kind in the country.
 He holds a bachelor’s degree from the University of New Haven and a master’s degree from Wesleyan University.